List of Playboy Playmates of 1995: August

 Rachel Jéan Marteen (born January 31, 1970) is an American model and actress.
 She was Playboys Playmate of the Month for August 1995 and has appeared in Playboy videos.
 In May 1999, she was featured in a group pictorial shot on safari in Africa.

 She has also appeared in the films Never Again and Star of Jaipur.

 September

 Donna D'Errico (born March 30, 1968) is an American actress and model.
 She was Playboys Playmate of the Month for September 1995.
 Her centerfold was photographed by Richard Fegley.

 D’Errico is a Baywatch alumnus (for two seasons) and has appeared in Austin Powers in Goldmember and Candyman: Day of the Dead.

 October

 Alicia Rickter (born September 21, 1972) is an American model and actress.
 She appeared as "Laura" in the comedy Buying the Cow, and her notable TV appearances include Baywatch Hawaii and The Young and the Restless.
 She was Playboy magazine's Miss October 1995.
 She has also appeared in three Playboy videos.

 Rickter married baseball player Mike Piazza on January 29, 2005, in Miami.
-Together, they have a daughter that was born in New York City.